ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 <!-- CR-soon mslater: update with rwlocks -->

 If we needed to preserve the mutability of the input image, we could instead protect its capsule with a reader-writer lock.
-However, this would still incur some overhead for readers, and reader-writer locks are not yet compatible with the parallel library.
+However, this would still incur some overhead readers, and reader-writer locks are not yet compatible with the parallel library.